Patient discussions

 Education:

-A fact sheet is available from the Centers for Disease Control and Prevention (CDC) CDC: Ebola (Ebola virus disease) fact sheet external link opens in a new window
+A fact sheet is available from the Centers for Disease Control and Prevention (CDC) CDC: Ebola virus disease fact sheet Opens in new window

 Patients should be educated about the likely course of convalescence and the possibility of long-term complications.